alexforster/AmiClient/README.md

 namespace Playground
 {
   internal static class Program
   {
     public static async Task Main(String[] args)
     {
+      // Let's create the AmiClient and set up some general event handling...

+      var client = new AmiClient();

+      // Activity on the wire can be observed and logged using the DataSent
+      // and DataReceived events...

+      client.DataSent += (s, e) =>
+        Console.Error.Write($"{Encoding.UTF8.GetString(e.Data)}");
+      client.DataReceived += (s, e) =>
+        Console.Error.Write($"{Encoding.UTF8.GetString(e.Data)}");

+      // To make testing possible, an AmiClient can operate on any underlying
+      // Stream object that is readable and writable.
+This means that the user
+      // is responsible for maintaining a TCP connection to the AMI server...

-       using(var socket = new TcpClient(hostname: "127.0.0.1", port: 5038))
+      var socket = new TcpClient(hostname: "127.0.0.1", port: 5038);

-       using(var client = new AmiClient())
+      // The Stopped event can be used to observe when the AmiClient stops
+      // processing the underlying stream for any reason...

+      client.Stopped += (s, e) =>
       {
-         // Activity on the wire can be observed and logged using the
-         // DataSent and DataReceived events...

-         client.DataSent += (s, e) => Console.Error.Write(e.Data);
-         client.DataReceived += (s, e) => Console.Error.Write(e.Data);

-         // To make testing possible, the user is expected to provide
-         // AmiClient with a Stream object that is readable and writable.
+        if(e.Exception != null)
+        {
+          Console.Error.WriteLine($"Exception: {e.Exception}");
+        }
+      };

+      // Let's go...

+      using(socket)
+      using(client)
+      {
+        // First, complete the AMI protocol handshake and start a background
+        // I/O task to consume data from the socket...

         await client.Start(socket.GetStream());

-         // At this point, we've completed the AMI protocol handshake and
-         // a background I/O Task is consuming data from the socket.

-         // First, let's authenticate using the Login() helper function...
+        // Next, let's authenticate using the Login() helper function...

         if(!await client.Login(username: "admin", secret: "amp111", md5: true))
         {
-            Console.WriteLine("Login failed");
+          Console.Out.WriteLine("Login failed");
           return;
         }

         // In case the Asterisk server hasn't finished booting, let's wait
         // until it's ready...

         await client.Where(message => message["Event"] == "FullyBooted").FirstAsync();

-         // Now let's issue a PJSIPShowEndpoints command...
+        // Now, let's issue a PJSIPShowEndpoints command...

         var response = await client.Publish(new AmiMessage
         {
           { "Action", "PJSIPShowEndpoints" },
         });

         // Because we didn't specify an ActionID, one was implicitly
         // created for us by the AmiMessage object.
 That's how we track
         // requests and responses, allowing this client to be used
         // by multiple threads or tasks.

         if(response["Response"] == "Success")
         {
           // After the PJSIPShowEndpoints command successfully executes,
           // Asterisk will begin emitting EndpointList events.

           // Each EndpointList event represents a single PJSIP endpoint,
           // and has the same ActionID as the PJSIPShowEndpoints command
           // that caused it.

           // Once events have been emitted for all PJSIP endpoints,
           // an EndpointListComplete event will be emitted, again with
           // the same ActionID as the PJSIPShowEndpoints command
           // that caused it.

           // Using System.Reactive.Linq, all of that can be modeled with
           // a simple Rx IObservable consumer...

           await client
               .Where(message => message["ActionID"] == response["ActionID"])
               .TakeWhile(message => message["Event"] != "EndpointListComplete")
+              .Do(message =>
+                  Console.Out.WriteLine(
-               .Do(message => Console.Out.WriteLine($"~~~ \"{message["ObjectName"]}\" ({message["DeviceState"]}) ~~~"));
+                    $"~~~ \"{message["ObjectName"]}\" ({message["DeviceState"]}) ~~~"));
         }

         // We're done, so let's be a good client and use the Logoff()
         // helper function...

         if(!await client.Logoff())
         {
-            Console.WriteLine("Logoff failed");
+          Console.Out.WriteLine("Logoff failed");
           return;
         }
       }
     }
   }
 }
 ```